 Here's the thing nobody tells you: the price difference between painters usually isn't about profit margins.
 It's about what's included.

 Surface prep is the biggest variable.
 A home with smooth, well-maintained walls might need light sanding and a quick prime.
 But if you've got textured walls, settlement cracks, or layers of old DIY paint jobs, we're talking extra sanding, skim coating, and specialized primers.
+Significant wall damage may require professional drywall repair before painting can begin.
 That prep work can add $500 to $2,000 to a whole-home project.

 Ceiling height matters more than you'd think.
 Those beautiful vaulted great rooms and two-story foyers that make Sarasota homes feel so open?
 They require scaffolding, safety setups, and two-person crews.
 A 20-foot ceiling takes three times longer to paint than an 8-foot ceiling, and you need equipment rentals on top of that.